-The received data is recorded and archived, where a particular entry exists for each set of pings from an MA to a
+The received data is recorded and archived, where a particular entry exists for each set of pings from a MA to a particular target.
+The recorded data for any ping set consists of:

-From the N RTTs we derive various metrics - including: minimum ping RTT; average RTT; maximum RTT; loss; and reachability (host is unreachable in case of 100 % packet loss); standard deviation (stdev) of RTTs, 25% probability (first quartile) of RTT; 50% (median); 75% probability (third quartile) of RTT; Inter Quartile Range (IQR).
+From the N RTTs we derive various metrics - including: minimum ping RTT; average RTT; maximum RTT; loss; and reachability (host is unreachable in case of 100 % packet loss); standard deviation (stdev) of RTTs, 25% probability (first quartile) of RTT; 75% probability (third quartile) of RTT; Inter Quartile Range (IQR).
 We also derive the Inter Packet delay (IPD) and the Inter Packet Delay Variability (IPDV) as the IQR of the IPDs [5][7].